OpShaid/GoalShock/README.md

-# GoalShock Elite Trading Engine v2.0
+# GoalShock Elite Trading Engine v1.1.2

-A production-grade autonomous trading system for Polymarket prediction markets.
+A autonomous trading system for Polymarket prediction markets.
 Features dual-alpha strategies: **Oscillating Arbitrage** and **Late-Stage Compression** - replicating the success of top traders with 99.7% hit rates.

 ---